 Also do note that the queries are securely stored locally in your Google Sheets.
 And so it can only be accessed from within the Google Sheets that created it.
 This makes it easier to manage multiple queries properly within different google sheets.
 This is different from how we store Data Sources, they can be accessed from any spreadsheet within that Google account.

-Once you have fetched data once, you might want to get new data from your MySQL database at periodic intervals.
+Once you have fetched data once, you might want to get new data from your database at periodic intervals.
 You can do this creating a new schedule under the “Schedule Reports” section.
-You can schedule updates hourly, daily, weekly or monthly based on your need.
+You can schedule updates hourly, daily, weekly or monthly based on your needs.

 You could also create a report and ask Two Minute Reports to email that report with updated data automatically.
 Under the email section enter the email Id of the recipients and save your new schedule.